 And one could go on.
 It is a big, messy, sometimes silly book.

 There is nothing wrong with big, messy, sometimes silly books — books that get by largely on charm and invention.
 Some others of that ilk have done quite well since The Lord of the Rings.
 (Yes, I am referring to a certain boy wizard.)
-But big, messy, silly books that get by on charm and invention don’t deserve permanent places in the literary cannon on their charm and invention alone, however much they may catch the attention of the public in a given moment.
+But big, messy, silly books that get by on charm and invention don’t deserve permanent places in the literary canon on their charm and invention alone, however much they may catch the attention of the public in a given moment.

 On the other hand, these characteristics are not inherently disqualifying.
-There are big, messy, sometimes silly books full of charm and invention that do deserve a permanent place in the literary cannon.
+There are big, messy, sometimes silly books full of charm and invention that do deserve a permanent place in the literary canon.
 (Yes, I mean Dickens.)

 They deserve it because there is something else there.
 At least part of what is there in Dickens (and not in Harry Potter or The Lord of the Rings) is sheer exuberant humanity.
 Most over the top characters in literature are less than human.
 Dickens’ are more than human.
 Hagrid and Aragorn are archetypes and they do their jobs well enough.
 But they don’t have the sense of vivid reality of a Miss Havisham or a Sam Weller or a Uriah Heep.
 One does not read Hagrid or Aragorn and feel that one has met them — quite the opposite, one feels one has never met them, and perhaps one regrets the fact.
 But when one reads Miss Havisham or Sam Weller or Uriah Heep, one feels that one has, of course, met them, and met them many times and in many guises.